Skip to content

 • Reduces redundant data entry

-• Maintains consistency across the organization
+• Maintains consistency across the organisation

-• Enables local customization when needed
+• Enables local customisation when needed

 • Simplifies management of shared settings and documents